-Economic Factors and Outlook for FY 2020
+Economic Factors and Outlook for FY2021

-Capital Metro's adopted FY2020 budget totaled \$361.2 million in revenue, approximately \$287.1 million in operating expenses, \$109.7 million for new capital expenditures, and approximately \$6.9 million for Regional Mobility pass through grants.
-For FY2020, sales tax revenue is budgeted at 3.1% growth above FY2019 forecast.
-FY2020 budgeted operating expenses were projected to increase 7.9% from the FY2019 budget.
-Management anticipates that its existing resources will be adequate to satisfy its liquidity requirements for FY2020.
+Capital Metro's adopted FY2021 budget totaled \$331.8 million in revenue \$278.1 million in operating expenses, \$106.4 million for new capital expenditures and approximately \$6.0 million for Regional Mobility pass through grants.
+FY2021 sales tax revenue is budgeted at a 5.3% decline from FY2020 budget due to the impact of the COVID-19 pandemic in the Austin area for both fiscal years.
+FY2021 budgeted operating expenses were projected to decrease 3.1% from the FY2020 budget.
+Management anticipates that its existing resources will be adequate to satisfy its liquidity requirements for FY2021.